m1stadev/Inferius/README.md

     - [PyBoot](https://github.com/MatthewPierson/PyBoot)
     - [ra1nsn0w](https://github.com/tihmstar/ra1nsn0w)

-By default, firmware bundles are automatically downloadeded from an [external repo](https://github.com/m1stadev/inferius-ext/tree/master/bundles).
+By default, firmware bundles are automatically downloaded from an [external repo](https://github.com/m1stadev/inferius-ext/tree/master/bundles).
 However, if there isn't a firmware bundle for the device+iOS version combo you're attempting to downgrade to, you'll need to create your own using [bundlegen](https://github.com/m1stadev/Inferius#inferius-bundle-generator).

 [Pull requests](https://github.com/m1stadev/inferius-ext/compare) for new firmware bundles are welcome, as long as the firmware bundle you want to add can create a usable IPSW for the targeted version.